etiennebr/stars/PROPOSAL.md

 * or climate data (e.g. surface temperature by location, time and climate scenario).

-Although such data _can_ be represented in long tables, it is rarely done in for larger datasets because it has to replicate dimension indexes, and because the array form provides faster access.
+Although such data _can_ be represented in long tables, it is rarely useful for larger datasets because it requires to replicate dimension indexes, and because the array form provides faster access.
 R's native arrays can't handle data records of mixed type like we typically find in data.frame's, can only deal